Kwizerasandrine/FinalProject/README.md

 this is the the link that guide you to my powerpoint presentation of cybersecurity project(https://github.com/Kwizerasandrine/FinalProject/blob/main/Cybersecurity%20Project.pptx)

 this is the synthetic-cybersecurity_dataset.csv link(https://github.com/Kwizerasandrine/FinalProject/blob/main/synthetic_cybersecurity_dataset.csv)

+this is the link of codes i have used in kaggle for this project(https://github.com/Kwizerasandrine/FinalProject/blob/main/my%20codes%20used%20in%20project.ipynb)